WillAbides/actionslog/README.md

 as [GitHub Actions workflow commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-a-debug-message) that will cause the logs to show up in the GitHub UI -- optionally with links to the source code.

-It can wrap any slog.Handler, but it also provides HumanHandler which is a little easier to read in the GitHub UI.
+It can wrap any slog.Handler, but it also provides human.Handler which is meant to be a little easier for human's to read.

 actionslog.Wrapper implements [slog.Handler](https://pkg.go.dev/log/slog#Handler) from "log/slog" when built with go
 1.21 or higher.
 When built with go earlier versions that predate "log/slog", it